-A Hearty Beef Stew is pure comfort on a cold winters night.
-Simple to prepare and slow-cooked, it’s a crowd-pleasing meal to serve up.
-This version, with the addition of pickled walnuts and blue cheese dumplings, is a little more exciting than most.
+A Hearty Beef Stew and dumplings is pure comfort on a cold winters night.
+Simple to prepare and slow-cooked, it's a crowd-pleasing meal to serve up.
+This version, with the addition of pickled walnuts and blue cheese, is a little more exciting than most.

 In collaboration with Opies Foods

 Not much can beat a bowl of hearty beef stew and dumplings when it comes to comfort food in the dead of winter.
 Succulent chunks of beef, cooked slowly until meltingly tender, alongside plenty of winter vegetables and rich, thick gravy.
 Yes, stew is a one-pot meal that is easy to make and deeply satisfying.
 Magic.

 But despite how flavourful a classic beef stew is, life would be boring if we always followed a traditional recipe.
 Sometimes it's good to ring the changes.

 By adding some finely diced pickled walnuts and topping this already hearty beef stew with blue stilton dumpings a transformation can be made.

 It's classic stew with a little bit more attitude.
 The walnuts add an extra zip of subtle flavour to the stew and also partner with those fluffy blue cheese dumplings perfectly.

 Pickled walnuts are a traditional English pickle, made from walnuts.
 To be precise, they are made from soft green walnuts that have been soaked first in brine, to soften them, and then in a pickling solution to flavour them.

 Pickled walnuts are soft, salty and tangy.
 They are commonly found on cheeseboards, especially at Christmas and they pair particularly well with blue cheese and cheddar.